gabby2001/holberton-system_engineering-devops/0x02-shell_redirections/README.md

-This are I/O related SSH scripts.
+These are I/O related SSH scripts.